-Review | ‘Pachinko’ is a sweeping epic of multigenerational loss that’s strangely hard to get lost in
+Review | ‘Pachinko,’ an epic of multigenerational loss, is hard to get lost in

 The TV series compellingly channels this unknowability of Sunja to her grandson, too.
 But after Solomon washes his hands of the deal he came to Japan to finesse, the show gives him an overly familiar and rather soapy storyline that, no matter how skillful the tugs at the heartstrings, deflates the season’s back half.
 “Pachinko” develops what I call a “Julie & Julia” problem, in which the relatively minor travails of a younger character are hopelessly overshadowed by the much higher-stakes adventures of an older character.
 The burden that Solomon carries of having to ensure that all the self-sacrifices of prior generations bear fruit through him is a heavy and, for probably many viewers, resonant one.
 But Solomon’s ethnic angst and “bamboo ceiling” woes at the office can’t compete with Sunja’s or those of any other woman of her generation, whose sorrow won’t brook self-pity: What family doesn’t have stories like hers?

-Already measured in its pacing, the series slows to a crawl in the penultimate chapter, which leans on prestige TV formula by detouring into a side character’s backstory.
-In this case it’s the villain’s, and not only is it narratively unnecessary, but it looks shockingly unappealing, especially compared to the rest of the season’s lavish production and handsomely lit direction (by Korean American filmmakers Justin Chon and Kogonada).
+Already measured in its pacing, the series slows to a crawl in the penultimate chapter, which leans on prestige-TV formula by detouring into a side character’s backstory.
+In this case it’s the villain’s, and not only is it narratively unnecessary, but it looks shockingly unappealing, especially compared with the rest of the season’s lavish production and handsomely lit direction (by Korean American filmmakers Justin Chon and Kogonada).

 ‘After Yang’ director Kogonada on his new sci-fi film, the ‘Pachinko’ adaptation and the imperfection of memory

 There are few dramas with “Pachinko’s” ambitions.
-While HBO, Netflix, Amazon and other deep-pocketed networks and streamers have chased after the “Game of Thrones” audience with more genre spectacles, Apple opted for the epic that was the 20th century, and married it to intimate reflections on the satisfactions of multiplying generations and the human need to do more than endure.
-Early in the series, when Sunja is a child, her doting father (Dae Ho Lee) chides his wife (Inji Jeong), “She needs to know there is such a thing as kindness in this world.
+While HBO, Netflix, Amazon and other deep-pocketed networks and streamers have chased after the “Game of Thrones” audience with more genre spectacles, Apple opted for the epic that was the 20th century and married it to intimate reflections on the satisfactions of multiplying generations and the human need to do more than endure.
+Early in the series, when Sunja is a child, her doting father (Dae Ho Lee) chides his wife (Inji Jeong): “She needs to know there is such a thing as kindness in this world.
 She will be better for it.”

 The series never fails to wring tears when it wants to, which is often, but it maintains a none-too-glum tonal balance (despite an ever-droning cello in the otherwise nondescript soundtrack) by demonstrating that people are people everywhere, seeking levity and showing grace.
 Each episode begins with a burst of joy, too, with the actors in their costumes dancing in a pleasingly garish pachinko hall in the best opening credits since Showtime’s “Yellowjackets.”

-And yet there are just enough missteps, especially in the season’s second half, to walk away feeling let down by its ultimate lack of a thematic throughline beyond the ersatz uplift of celebrating women’s resilience, as a title card practically asks us to do at the finale’s end.
+And yet there are just enough missteps, especially in the season’s second half, to walk away feeling let down by its ultimate lack of a thematic through line beyond the ersatz uplift of celebrating women’s resilience, as a title card practically asks us to do at the finale’s end.

-As is now de rigeur for biopics — but not period dramas — an epilogue showcases interviews with real-life Zainichi women who reflect on their own experiences.
+As is now de rigueur for biopics — but not period dramas — an epilogue showcases interviews with real-life Zainichi women who reflect on their own experiences.
 It’s a strange choice, one made doubly so by the continual soft-pedaling in portraying Japan’s colonization of Korea.
-Another title card observes that the majority of the (presumably still alive) Koreans sent to Japan during the colonial era returned after the end of World War II without noting the reason for it: Their homeland was finally free from Japanese rule.
+Another title card observes that the majority of the (presumably still alive) Koreans sent to Japan during the colonial era returned after World War II without noting the reason for it: Their homeland was finally free from Japanese rule.
 And it’s worth noting that a life-altering development in a primary character’s life is changed from the book with the effect of softening the pro-emperor fanaticism of the era.

-“Pachinko” pays tribute to the endurance of survivors, but it’d be more powerful if it didn’t have to make so many concessions about what they survived.
+“Pachinko” pays tribute to the endurance of survivors, but it would be more powerful if it didn’t have to make so many concessions about what they survived.

-Pachinko premieres Friday on Apple TV Plus with Episodes 1-3; new episodes will stream weekly.
+Pachinko premieres Friday on Apple TV Plus with Episodes 1 to 3; new episodes will stream weekly.